Tank Level Measurement with Pressure Transmitters

 Gauge and differential pressure transmitters are reliable, cost effective instruments to measure the hydrostatic level of liquids, such as water or fuel, in vented or sealed tanks.
-For a vented tank, the pressure transmitter should be mounted to the bottom.
+The tank level pressure transmitters should be mounted to the bottom.
 Typically, the transmitter will be threaded into the outlet line of the tank, a side bung, or flange.
-Since a pressure transmitter provides a linear output signal, e.g. 4 to 20mA signal from zero pressure to the full scale pressure, the level can be monitored based on the liquid density and the height of the tank.
+Since transmitters provide a linear output signal, e.g., 4 to 20mA signal from zero pressure to the full-scale pressure, the level can be monitored based on the liquid density and the height of the tank.
 The actual shape of the tank is only needed when a customer uses the liquid level to calculate volume.

 Density of water at 4°C = 1